A note on method

 Chapter III · The mismatch

-For every language, we compare its share of the web (W3Techs, 2025) with its share of the world's speakers (Ethnologue, L1 + L2).
+For every language, I compare its share of web pages (Common Crawl, 2026) with its share of the world's speakers according to Ethnologue, L1 (first language) + L2 (second language).
 Bars to the right of zero indicate languages overrepresented online; bars to the left, underrepresented.

-Speaker share = (L1 + L2 speakers, Ethnologue 2024) ÷ 8.0 billion world population.
-Arabic and Mandarin are highlighted; both are vastly underrepresented online relative to the number of people who speak them.
+Speaker share = (L1 + L2 speakers, Ethnologue 29th edition) ÷ 8.2 billion world population.
+Chinese, Hindi, Arabic and Bengali are highlighted; all four are vastly underrepresented online relative to the number of people who speak them.

 Chapter IV · Side by side